 “Be the castellain,” he murmured and rubbed her back.
 She sighed.
 “He is not angry at you.
 He is angry at himself.”

-“I’ve only been here six days,” she muttered, “and already the household is on its head.
+“I’ve been here barely a week,” she muttered, “and already the household is on its head.
 I thought it would take me at least a fortnight to tear everything apart.”

 “Is that a good thing or a bad thing?”